redsoxfan0219/portfolio/content/en/docs/sampleworkproducts/modeldocumentation/index.md

 toc: true
 ---

 Below is an example of AI-ML documentation that I've created in the past.
-The content of this text is designed meet expectations set in the [Federal Reserve's SR 11-7: Guidance on Model Risk Management](https://www.federalreserve.gov/supervisionreg/srletters/sr1107.htm).
+The content of this text is designed to meet expectations established in the [Federal Reserve's SR 11-7: Guidance on Model Risk Management](https://www.federalreserve.gov/supervisionreg/srletters/sr1107.htm).

 **Note: all proprietary details have been removed and the specific model attributes outlined below have been invented.**